 Get a flu vaccination

 The influenza vaccination is your best protection against influenza.
-Each year it is made available in the autumn to cover the most common flu strains expected that winter.
+It is available annually each autumn.
+The vaccine is slightly different each year, to cover the most common flu strains expected that winter.
 It is most important for young children, older adults and people who have long-term health problems to be vaccinated.
-However, it is worth everyone getting a flu vaccination as when enough people in the community are vaccinated, the spread of a disease slows down or stops completely.
+However, everyone should consider getting a vaccine to reduce the spread of flu in the community.
 Read more about why vaccinate?

 Wash your hands